Constructive Employee Feedback for Managers: 7 Examples

 You can also use an employee recognition flow to show how valued they are.
 Be specific about what makes them shine so your boss knows exactly what you mean when you compliment their work.

-1. Be honest but diplomatic.
+1. Be Honest but Diplomatic

 Even if your boss is a great manager, it's important not to shy away from talking about areas where they could improve or things that didn't go as planned.
 You can be frank about these things without being too harsh or critical.
 Just ensure it comes across as constructive criticism rather than a personal attack.

 Let's look at 360 feedback.
-This is when a manager receives feedback from both direct reports and other team members, as well as anonymous feedback from peers.
+This is when a manager receives feedback from direct reports and other team members, as well as anonymous feedback from peers.
 This type of feedback can be incredibly valuable in helping managers identify areas where their employees need improvement, such as interpersonal skills, leadership skills, and more.

 - Employees feel their managers don't listen to their concerns.